Detecting Hallucinated Content in Conditional Neural Sequence Generation: Experiments

-\paragraph{Evaluation on token-level hallucination prediction} In Tab.~\ref{tab:token}, we present the precision, recall and F1 of token-level hallucination labels across six benchmark datasets for MT and astractive summarization.
-We achieve descent performance on this task, however it is still far from being solved.
-Token-level hallucination prediction requires deep semantic understanding of the inputs and is worthy of study in the future.
-We can see that even though our model learns hallucination prediction with reference $T$ during training (Sec.~\ref{sec:model:finetune}), by applying token dropout to $T$, our model generalizes well without feeding the reference at test time.
-In contrast, we include the reference at test time and observe that the model can achieve a significantly higher recall but worse precision.
-Although the proposed method performs relatively worse on the benchmark data of MBART, it performs surprisingly well on other data sets given that we did not use any real annotations at training time.
+From Tab.~\ref{tab:token}, we note: \textbf{(1)} The proposed method achieves decent performance on this task and ranks the best among all baseline methods.
+However the task is still far from being solved is worthy of study in the future. \textbf{(2)} We can see that even though our model learns hallucination prediction with reference $T$ during training (Sec.~\ref{sec:model:finetune}), by applying token dropout to $T$, our model generalizes well without feeding the reference at test time.
+As a contrast, we report the results of predicting with reference at test time and observe that the model can achieve a significantly higher recall but worse precision (Tab.~\ref{tab:token:full:xsum} in appendix). \textbf{(3)} The two non-neural baselines we proposed work surprisingly well on the summarization datasets, especially the synonym-based system.
+We guess this is because the information of the summaries should come from the source article and a majority of hallucinated words are nouns (\S\ref{sec:analysis}) which can be easily detected by string matching or synonym matching.
+Our neural system performs better than these baseline methods but not significantly, and we hypothesize that this is because the RoBERTa model we finetune on only allows a maximum input length of 512, which results in an average cutoff of 158 subwords from the source article and hence loss of source information.
+By taking the union of the predictions from the synonym-based and our models, we can further obtain improvements on the summarization datasets.
+We believe the advances in long sequence modeling~\citep{beltagy2020longformer,kitaev2020reformer} could help here, and are important to study in future work. \textbf{(4)} At the same time, the baseline methods can not obtain reasonable performance for MT since crosslingual semantic matching is more challenging and our model shows significant improvements.

-\paragraph{Comparisons on sentence-level hallucination scores} We aggregate the token-level predictions to score the level of hallucination of each sentence and compute the Spearman's correlation coefficients between our scores and the human annotations of percentage of hallucinated tokens in a sentence.
-In Tab.~\ref{tab:spearman}, we present two scores from our model: (1) Probability-based score (\textbf{P}) computes the score by averaging the halluciation probabilities across all the tokes in $G$.
-(2) Ratio-based score (\textbf{R}) first predicts the hard labels by taking $\argmax$ at each position and then use the percentage of hallucinated labels as the score.